Timboo22/ZitateTool/README.md

-# 📜 ZitateTool
+# 📜 Sanoa

-**ZitateTool** is a modern web application for creating, managing, and displaying quotes.
+**Sanoa** is a modern web application for creating, managing, and displaying quotes.
 It is built with a **.NET Minimal API** backend and an **Angular 21** frontend.

 The project focuses on a clean architecture, fast APIs, and a modern Angular setup using the latest features.